-United States explained the The representative of the motivation of Title VII of the United States' Trade and Competitiveness Act of 1988 (the "Buy American Act").
+16. The representative of the United States explained the primary notivation of Title VII of the United States.
+Trade and Competitiveness Act of 1988 (the "Buy American Act").
 The initial version of Title VII had been drafted at a hearing to discuss the effectiveness of the Government Procurement Code.
-It had been further developed during discussions of the United States Trade Bill.
-A distinction had been made (i) Code-covered procurement of Parties; (ii) non-Code-covered procurement by Parties; and (iii) procurements by non-Parties.
+It had been further developed during discussions of the United States Trade 3111.
+A distinction had been made between (i) Code:covered procurement of Parties; (11) non-Code:covered procurement by Parties; and (111) procurements by non-Parties.
 For Parties which were not in violation of the Code or not subject to dispute settlement procedures, the law focused primarily on encouraging Code coverage of the non-covered areas in order to increase reciprocal but non-discriminatory, open and competitive procurement opportunities.
 The Code negotiations were viewed as an important element in this regard, both for Parties as well as for other countries which might choose to become Parties.
 She noted that work was in progress to devise regulations and procedures, which would eventually be published in the Federal Register, and that Parties would have an opportunity to comment on these.